 In order to call attention to the global danger faced by pollinators, we are emphasizing a Monarch Butterfly Project for Karida members and friends.
 Thanks to Oregon Sangha member Madalin Blue, for providing the initial inspiration for this project.
-At the moment, the Sangha is able to offer free Monarch host plant Asclepias fascicularis seeds.
-However, these seeds are available ONLY to those living in the Northwest region of the USA - the six states; UT, NV, CA, WA, OR, and ID. (see map) Send a self-addressed, stamped envelope to:
+When available, the Sangha is able to offer free Monarch host plant Asclepias fascicularis seeds.
+Inquire first, before requesting.
+When available, these seeds are restricted to those living in the Northwest region of the USA - the six states; UT, NV, CA, WA, OR, and ID. (see map) Send a self-addressed, stamped envelope to:

 FREE MILKWEED SEEDS

 "Plight of the Monarch" We encourage everyone to first take the time to view this 22 minute video by Cindy and Kirby Pringle at Dogtown Artworks.
 It's a beautifully done video that presents the life, the wonder, and the challenges that face Monarchs.
 This is a great way to become quickly informed ~ please join with us in our journey of "Butterfly Buddhism" and this particular work of compassion.

 THE ANNUAL MIGRATION NEWS The web site, "Monarch Butterfly Journey North" reports up-to-date maps of migration progress.
 Current news is being regularly reported here.